Terence MacDermot: Service in World War II

 During World War II, he served for the War Service Department, a major in the Canadian Intelligence Corps and then as a chief army examiner for the Military District 2 in Toronto.
-MacDermot would retired from active duty in 1945 as lieutenant colonel.
+MacDermot retired from active duty in 1945 as lieutenant colonel.

 Diplomatic career

 In 1944, he joined the Department of External Affairs and later served in various overseas posts: